usnistgov/NIST-Uncertainty-Machine/README.md

  Changing 	```$debug``` to ```TRUE``` in ```validation.php``` can start debug mode which display more information relative to the computation.

 ## Changelog
+### version 1.4 - 2018-10-23
+  - New single window interface
+  - Improved usr workflow
+  - Added the codemirror library to add features like syntax highlighting and bracket matching
+  - Added support for the new asymmetric distribution using skew normal distribution, or a generalized extreme value distribution.
+  - Refactoring of the R code
+  - Updated Manual

 ### version 1.3.5 - 2018-04-23
   - New interface with NIST header and footer
   - Added verification script [available here](https://uncertainty.nist.gov/verification.php)